 ARTIST-IN-THE-SCHOOLS RESIDENCY PROGRAM:

-In celebration of national Music In Our Schools Month® (MIOSM®), RUN BOY RUN will spend the week (February 27 through March 3) in our local and surrounding elementary schools.
-Part of Riverside Concerts' Artist-In-the-Schools Residency program which brings world-renowned artists directly to our young people while at school.
+In celebration of national Music In Our Schools Month® (MIOSM®), SIX APPEAL will spend the week (February 26 through March 2) in our local and surrounding elementary schools.
+Part of Riverside Concerts' Artist-In-the-Schools residency program which brings world-renowned artists directly to our young people while at school.
 With General Music and General Arts classes being dissolved and Band, Orchestra and Choir programs being pushed out of the curriculum, Riverside Concerts is committed, by way of our mission, to continue to bring artists to the local schools that will not only spark an interest in musical performance, but also to plant a seed that will help solidify our young people's future as ongoing arts patrons.
 This program builds community and camaraderie among the students while teaching them the history of different cultures and those cultures' forms of musical art.
-Brought to you by Arts Midwest, the Mayo Clinic, the Friends of Riverside Concerts, and Greater Rochester Arts and Cultural Trust.
+Brought to you by the Mayo Clinic, the Friends of Riverside Concerts, and Greater Rochester Arts and Cultural Trust.

-Monday, February 27 - 1:45 PM - Ben Franklin Elementary School (Rochester)
+Monday, February 26 - 2:00 PM - Bamber Valley Elementary School (Rochester)

 FREE CONCERT-PREVIEW LIBRARY TOUR:

-RUN BOY RUN will also embark on a 5-city Southeastern Minnesota library tour featuring a 60 minute preview of their full-length concert.
+SIX APPEAL will also embark on a 5-city Southeastern Minnesota library tour featuring a 60 minute preview of their full-length concert.
 These mini-concerts are free and open to the general public.
-Attend the preview and receive a coupon for 10% off your ticket order for the full-length performance at the Rochester Art Center.
+Attend the preview and receive a coupon for 10% off your ticket order for the full-length performance at the Mayo Civic Center Presentation Hall.
 Part of Riverside Concerts' Cultural Exchange Network which provides live musical events for citizens of rural communities who might not otherwise have access to such opportunities.
 This activity is made possible in part by a grant provided by the Southeastern Minnesota Arts Council, through an appropriation by the Minnesota State Legislature and a grant from the National Endowment for the Arts.
-Brought to you by Arts Midwest, the Mayo Clinic, the Friends of Riverside Concerts, and Greater Rochester Arts and Cultural Trust.
+Brought to you by the Mayo Clinic, the Friends of Riverside Concerts, and Greater Rochester Arts and Cultural Trust.

-The week concludes with a full-length concert featuring RUN BOY RUN at the Rochester Art Center on Saturday, March 4 at 7:30 PM.
-Brought to you by Arts Midwest, the Mayo Clinic and KXLT Fox 47.
+The week concludes with a full-length concert featuring SIX APPEAL at the Mayo Civic Center Presentation Hall on Saturday, March 3 at 7:30 PM.
+Brought to you by the Mayo Clinic, Shop Rochester and KXLT Fox 47.
 GET TICKETS NOW

 Brought to you by the Friends of Riverside Concerts with additional support provided by the Mayo Clinic.
 This activity is made possible by the voters of Minnesota through a grant from the Southeastern Minnesota Arts Council thanks to a legislative appropriation from the arts & cultural heritage fund.
 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support Grant, thanks to a legislative appropriation from the arts & cultural heritage fund.
 This project is made possible in part through funding from the Greater Rochester Arts and Cultural Trust.